Music Memory Tricks for Kids: Turning Facts into Songs

 In truth, songs evoke remembrance.
 In a recent blog entitled Why Music Is a Powerful Memory-Boosting Tool, Annie Murphy Paul of The Business Insider says, “Humans have been remembering through rhyme and song for ages.”
 Most songs tend to be some kind of oral tradition set to tune, some tale of lost love given a bit of southern twang, or some vivid recollection of heroic valor.
 Even Ring Around the Rosy with its catchy melody and accompanying game carries a dark reminder of the Black Death.
 Though most children are unaware, the song nevertheless lays the groundwork for a historical lesson on the effects of The Fall and God’s gracious redemption.

-Setting facts to a familiar—or even a made up—tune is a great way to teach our kids history.
+Setting facts to a familiar—or even a made up—tune is another music memory trick for kids to teach them history.
 Is there an event from the American Revolution they can’t seem to wrap their head around?
 Set it to music!
 Do your students constantly mix up the inventions of Benjamin Franklin with those of Alexander Graham Bell?
 Create a little jig!
 Do the flurry of dates from the first Continental Congress to the actual founding of the U.S cause your child’s head to spin?
 Sit down with your kids.
 Work through the facts together.
 Then come up with a creative ditty that will never leave you guessing what day the Declaration of Independence was actually signed!

 If your younger student is just beginning to learn the Presidents of the United States, set the list of those who served in our nation’s highest office to a familiar tune such as Ten Little Indians.